ericksonstudio/N757AF/README.md

 This livery is for the current 757-200 (Rolls Royce) aircraft model available for FlightGear.

 The real-life N757AF is a Boeing 757-2J4ER, not a 757-200, but as this is the only 757 model available in FlightGear it was the closest match.
-The only noticable difference is the 757-2J4ER has winglets whereas the 757-200 does not.
+The only noticeable difference is the 757-2J4ER has winglets whereas the 757-200 does not.

 **Installation:**